paulstansifer/unseemly/core_language_basics.md

 * `*[component : expr ⋯]*` constructs a structure value.

-* `foall X ⋯ . expr` abstracts over a type.
+* `forall X ⋯ . expr` abstracts over a type.
 It is typically used around lambdas.

 * `unfold expr` pulls one layer of `mu` off a recursively-typed value.
     It is almost exclusively used for the scrutinee in `match`.